 Hackbarth putters were made with either a

-lead or brass insert inlaid in the sole.
-This example has the brass
+lead or copper insert inlaid in the sole.
+This example has the copper

 insert.
 Otto Hackbarth, a club professional from St. Louis

-who produced his club under a 1901 patent issued to Isaac Palmer, began
+who covered his club under a 1901 patent issued to Isaac Palmer, began

 to advertise his putter in 1910.
-Hackbarth stated that the split
+Otto Hackbarth stated that the split

 hosel kept the club head from turning when